 But here’s the glorious truth of Genesis 15:6 – GOD DOESN’T KEEP SCORE.

 When Abraham believed God, his score instantly went from 0 to 100.
 In that moment his faith was counted as righteousness (Rom.
 4:3).
 He who was imperfect was credited with a perfect score.
 Which means God is offering us a whole new way to live.
 A life of freedom beyond score keeping.
-A life that comes through the promised son.
+A life that comes through God’s promises not our performance.

 Looking backwards from the cross we can see that God’s answer, the promised son, was actually the promise of our Savior, Jesus.
 We know that God could have said to Abraham “MY very own son will be your heir.”
 Jesus is the ultimate promised son of Abraham.
 He is the blessing for the nations.
-He is our shield and our great reward.
 He is our credited righteousness.

 He is the end of all score keeping.

-When you fear the future, when you doubt what God is up to, what do you ask for?
-When you say, “God, what will you give me?” what response do you expect to hear?
+And what about our scoring of God?
+When you pray, “God, what will you give me?” what response do you expect to hear?
 In other words, how do you score God?
 If things are going great God gets an A?
 But if things turn difficult, if temptation grows, if trials thwart your plans, if God’s response is slow…D+?
 Maybe C-?